Ridgeway, Ontario: Ridgeway Summer Festival

 Within the Town of Fort Erie, the Village of Ridgeway offers Victorian charm to visitors and residents.
 The Ridgeway Summer Festival is held every year on the second weekend in July.
 The streets are closed off, and thousands of visitors stroll the historical downtown enjoying music, food, vendors, and shows.
 An event called Spirit of Christmas is held on the first weekend in December, Friday evening and Saturday only, featuring horse-drawn carriage rides, school choirs singing outdoors, Victorian carollers, strolling Santa, food and more.

 Geography

-Fort Erie area is generally flat, but there are low sand hills, varying in height from 2 to 15 metres, along the shore of Lake Erie, and a limestone ridge extends from Point Abino to near Miller's Creek, giving Ridgeway its name.
+Fort Erie area is generally flat, but there are low sand hills, varying in height from 2 to 15 metres, along the shore of Lake Erie, and a limestone ridge extends from Crystal Beach to near Miller's Creek, giving Ridgeway its name.
 The soil is shallow, with a clay subsoil.

 Situated just north of Crystal Beach and Bay Beach which are considered the best beaches in the area and draw many weekend visitors from the Toronto and Buffalo areas.
 While summers are enjoyable, winters can occasionally be fierce, with many snowstorms, whiteouts and winds whipping off Lake Erie.